Acids Present in Fruits and Vegetables (Updated List)

 Acidic Fruits list with pH value

-Foods with a pH above 7 are considered alkaline, per the United States Environmental Protection Agency (EPA), whereas those that are below 7 are acidic.
+According to the United States Environmental Protection Agency (EPA), foods with a pH above 7 are considered alkaline, whereas those below 7 are acidic.

 • Lemon (2-2.6)